sigstore/docs/content/en/cosign/overview.md

 3. Set the `GOOGLE_SERVICE_ACCOUNT_NAME` environment variable to the name of the target account in your cloudbuild.yaml
 4. Sign images in GCB, without keys!

-### Timestamps

-Signature timestamps are checked in the [rekor](https://github.com/sigstore/rekor) transparency log.
-Rekor's `IntegratedTime` is signed as part of its `signedEntryTimestamp`.
-Cosign verifies the signature over the timestamp and checks that the signature was created while the certificate was valid.

 ### Other Formats